obazl/dev_obazl/README.md

 ### prerequisites:

+* platform: tested on MacOS Catalina (10.15.7) and Linux (Debian 9).
+Probably won't work on Windows.

 * install [OPAM](https://opam.ocaml.org/)

 * install a switch using the latest version (4.11.1) of OCaml: `$ opam switch create 4.11.1`.